 So make sure you always bring a bottle of water to your desk BEFORE you jump on client calls and get sucked down the social media rabbit hole.
 And if you never seem to remember, a pretty reusable bottle might do the trick (it does for me!).

 If you’re like me and love a good cup of tea (or coffee), then why not make the most of it by sipping your favorite pick-me-up from an uplifting cup for an extra dose of inspiration?
 I also like to use an electric mug warmer to keep my beverage hot for longer.

 Now I’m not saying you should stay glued to the chair all day long.
 Get up and walk around the room, every hour.
-Set a reminder if you need to (I have my Fitbit remind me to move every 50 minutes).
+Set a reminder if you need to.
 But avoid further distractions.

 Hey there, dream chaser!
 I’m a writer and designer on a mission to inspire and empower you to create a highly profitable minimalist online business and show up for your dreams in a sustainable way.